michal-h21/iec2utf/README.md

 `ieclib` with `T1, T2A, T2B, T2C, T3, T5` and `LGR` font encoding is loaded,
 all command line options are passed to `texindy`, with exception of the `-L` option for language, which is transformed to `-M lang/<langname>/utf8-lang`.
+It is also possible to use language variants, specified after slash, like `slovak/large`.

 ### Example: